RittoShadow/QCan/README.md

 This software works with queries under SPARQL ~~1.0~~ 1.1 syntax.
 Developed as part of a master's thesis.
 Extended as part of a doctorate.

+#Main classes

+In order to run any of these classes, you must first compile the project.

+> mvn compile

 # Benchmark

+This class computes the canonical form of each query in the input file, and outputs runtimes for each step of the canonicalisation algorithm, as well as the features it contains, the number of variables in it, the size of the r-graph, and the number of triple patterns.
+Optionally, it also outputs a file containing every unique query as well as the number of times it appears in the input file.
-To run this software over a text file containing SPARQL queries (one per line) execute:
+To run this software over a text file containing SPARQL queries (one per line) with Maven:

-> java Benchmark -x filename -n numberOfQueries -o offset
+> mvn exec:java -Dexec.args="-x filename -n numberOfQueries -o offset <options>"

 Options:
-* -l to enable the minimisation of monotone parts of a query.
+* -l Enables the minimisation/leaning of the monotone parts of a query.
-* -c to enable canonical labeling.
+* -c Enables canonical labeling.
-* -r to enable the rewriting of monotone parts of a query to UCQs (may involve an exponential blow-up).
+* -r Enables the rewriting of well-designed sub-patterns, property paths into BGPs and unions where possible, and monotone parts of a query to UCQs (may involve an exponential blow-up).
-* -d to output a file containing all distinct queries as well as how many duplicates are found.
+* -d Set to output a file containing all distinct queries as well as how many duplicates are found.

+For example:

+> mvn exec:java -Dexec.args="-x projection.txt -n -1 -d -c -p -r -l"

 The MultipleGenerator class contains a main type that creates SPARQL queries from graphs (contained in the eval folder).
 We create queries where nodes are variables connected by a fixed predicate.

-> java MultipleGenerator outputFile timeout
+> mvn exec:java@multi -Dexec.args="-x outputFile -t timeout"

-The UCQGeneratorTest class contains a main type that creates SPARQL queries that are "hard" to process.
-These queries contain n conjunctions of patterns containing m disjunctions.

-> java UCQGeneratorTest conjunctions unions

-Includes an EasyCanonicalisation class
+Includes an EasyCanonicalisation class that encapsulates everything so you can pass a file containing all the queries you need to canonicalise, and output a text file containing the canonical form of each query.

-> java EasyCanonicalisation -f fileContainingQueries -o outputFile
+> mvn exec:java@easy -Dexec.args="-f fileContainingQueries -o outputFile"

-OR

-> java EasyCanonicalisation -q query
+For example, assuming if we want to canonicalise and minimise a text file "queries.txt" and output the results to "canonicalisedQueries.txt":

+> mvn exec:java@easy -Dexec.args="-f queries.txt -o canonicalisedQueries.txt -m"

+OR you can pass a single query as an argument:

+> mvn exec:java@easy -Dexec.args="-q query"

+e.g.

+> mvn exec:java@easy -Dexec.args="-q 'PREFIX : <http://example.org/> SELECT ?x WHERE { ?x :p ?y . ?x :q ?z . { SELECT ?y WHERE { ?b :p ?y . ?b :q ?c . } } } ' "

 Options:
 * -m to enable minimisation/leaning